-Set Compulsory Specifications and Technical Regulations
+Setting Compulsory Specifications and Technical Regulations

-The development, amendment or withdrawal of compulsory specifications and technical regulations involve conducting risk and impact assessments in the drafting process.
-Wherever possible, national and international standards are used in the development of these compulsory specifications and technical regulations.
-In the absence of suitable standards, the NRCS initiates the drafting of the standard or develops a compulsory specification or technical regulation incorporating the necessary technical requirements in accordance with legislative prescripts.
-In the case of building regulations, the NRCS develops technical regulations to set the minimum technical requirements for buildings and the built environment.
+The development, amendment or withdrawal of compulsory specifications and technical regulations involve the conducting of risk and impact assessments in the drafting process.
+Wherever possible, national and international standards are used as the frame of reference in the development of these compulsory specifications and technical regulations.
+In the absence of suitable standards, either nationally or internationally, the NRCS initiates the drafting of the standard or develops a compulsory specification or technical regulation incorporating the necessary technical requirements in accordance with legislative prescripts.
+In the case of building regulations, the NRCS develops technical regulations that establish the minimum technical requirements for the built environment.